List of the busiest airports in Asia

 This is a list of the 50 busiest airports in Asia, ranked by total passengers per year, which includes arrival, departure, and transit passengers.
 The tables also show the percentage change in total passenger traffic over last year.
 Asian airports are those that are located in the 48 countries and 6 dependent states as defined by UN and fall within the Asian region.

 The busiest airport in Asia since 2023 is Dubai International Airport.
-As of 2024, China has 22 airports in the top 50 (+ 1 airport in Hong Kong); while Japan has five; India has four; Indonesia, Saudi Arabia, South Korea, Thailand, Turkey (Asian part), and UAE represented by two airports; Malaysia, Philippines, Qatar, Singapore, Taiwan, and Vietnam have one each.
+As of 2024, China has twenty-two airports in the top 50, with an additional airport in Hong Kong; Japan has five; India has four; Indonesia, Saudi Arabia, South Korea, Thailand, Turkey (Asian part), and UAE represented by two airports; Malaysia, Philippines, Qatar, Singapore, Taiwan, and Vietnam have one each.